5 Ways to Recognize Patient Safety Awareness Week (2026)

 3. Run a Digital Safety Awareness Campaign

 Social media serves as a great avenue to connect with all types of healthcare stakeholders.
-You can raise awareness on patient safety by conducting a week-long online educational campaign.
-This gives you an opportunity to publicly highlight your family’s achievements and spread information that helps both patients and other facilities.
+You can raise awareness during national patient safety week by conducting a week-long online educational campaign.
+This gives you an opportunity to publicly highlight your facility’s achievements and spread information that helps both patients and other facilities.
 Here are a few ideas of what you can do during this campaign:

 4. Acknowledge the Hard Work of Your Staff